dantan123/CS50/README.md

 # AI

-AI is this burgeoning and diverse field filled with excitement.
-The projects are based on Harvard's CS50-AI.
-Some additional materials are included as well.
+Most projects are based on Harvard's CS50-AI.
+Some additional materials are also included.

 ## Knights
 Use knowledge engineering and inference to solve puzzle games